 Larger retailers of common plants often have stock with stones glued on top of soil.
 The reasons for this vary, but the practice can be damaging to the plant in the long term.
 A plant with glued on rocks may suffer as it grows, evaporation is reduced, and the ability to take in moisture can be impaired.
-But how to remove rocks from potted plants without damaging the trunk or roots?
+Just how to remove rocks from potted plants without damaging the trunk or roots though?
 Keep reading for some tips on getting rocks glued to soil off without harming the plant.

 Are Rocks Glued to Soil Okay?